The Face in the Fog

 The Face in the Fog is a 1922 American silent film produced by Cosmopolitan Productions and distributed by Paramount Pictures.
-It was directed by Alan Crosland and starred Lionel Barrymore.
+It was directed by Alan Crosland and starred Lionel Barrymore as detective Boston Blackie.
 An incomplete print is preserved at the Library of Congress.

+Plot

+The film is about the efforts of a group of Russian criminals to steal jewels from a Duchess.